Strathclyde Fire and Rescue Service: Amalgamation in 2013

 Strathclyde Fire & Rescue, along with the other seven fire and rescue services across Scotland, was amalgamated into a single, new Scottish Fire and Rescue Service on 1 April 2013.
 This replaced the previous system of eight regional fire and rescue services across Scotland which had existed since 1975.
 The Scottish Fire and Rescue Service has its headquarters in Perth.

 Appliances

-Strathclyde Fire & Rescue had over 200 Appliances which includes Rescue Pumps, Aerial Rescue Pumps (ARP), Heavy Rescue Vehicle, Technical Support Unit, Major Incident Units and Water Rescue Units.
+Strathclyde Fire & Rescue had over 200 appliances, which included Scania-made rescue pumps and aerial rescue pumps (ARP), heavy rescue vehicles, technical support units, major incident units and water rescue units.
 Also the Volunteer Stations had Volunteer Support Units.

 Stations

 The service operated 111 fire stations.

-Regional Fire and Rescue Services in Scotland 1975-2013

-The following eight regional fire and rescue services (originally known as fire brigades) were merged on 1 April 2013, creating the Scottish Fire and Rescue Service: